mfix22/eitherx/README.md

 Using this style, you must pass a function for both `render` _and_ `catchError`.
 If an error occurs, the component returned from `catchError` will be rendered.
 Otherwise `Eitherx` will render the component returned from `render`.

-The `catchError` function receives an object with the fields `error` and `info`, both of which are passed directly from [React Error Boundaries][react-error-docs-target].
+The `catchError` function receives an object with the field `error` set, both of which are passed directly from [React Error Boundaries][react-error-docs-target].

 [react-error-docs]: https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html